nomadkaraoke/python-audio-separator/README.md

 Docker: `beveradb/audio-separator`

 ### 🎥 FFmpeg dependency

-💬 If successfully configured, you should see a `FFmpeg installed` log message when running `audio-separator --env_info`
+💬 To test if `audio-separator` has been successfully configured to use FFmpeg, run `audio-separator --env_info`.
+The log will show `FFmpeg installed`.

 If you installed `audio-separator` using `conda` or `docker`, FFmpeg should already be avaialble in your environment.

-If not, you'll separately need to ensure you have `ffmpeg` installed.
-This should be easy to install on most platforms, e.g.:
+You may need to separately install FFmpeg.
+It should be easy to install on most platforms, e.g.:

 🐧 Debian/Ubuntu: `apt-get update; apt-get install -y ffmpeg`

  macOS:`brew update; brew install ffmpeg`

 ## GPU / CUDA specific installation steps with Pip